timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 ```

 Based on your analysis, you are able to identify:
 - There are 13x more rides to JFK than Newark.
 This often leads to heavy traffic on the roads to and from JFK, especially during peak times.
-They’ve decided to explore road improvements to those areas, as well as increasing public transport to and from the airport (e.g, buses, subway, trains, etc.)
+They've decided to explore road improvements to those areas, as well as increasing public transport to and from the airport (e.g, buses, subway, trains, etc.)
 - Each airport ride has on average the same number of passengers per trip (~1.7 passengers per trip).
 - The trip distances are roughly the same 16-17 miles.
 - JFK is about 30% cheaper, most likely because of NJ tunnel and highway tolls.